Unspotted from the World

 6. Are my amusements unspotted by the world?

 We could present a very extended critique of the modern entertainment industry and its products, but a believer sensitive to the Spirit of God needs to consider only one question when evaluating something he might choose to view, read, or hear.
 The question is, would Jesus Christ enjoy it?
 Jesus is here now, although we think of Him as remote, and He is there whenever you are using the media to amuse yourself.
 At the moment you begin, imagine turning to Christ and asking, “Will this offend you?
 Knowing that you are here with me, can I enjoy this without shame?”
 And as you ask the question, remember that you are talking to a holy God, one who cannot condone sin.
-He cannot overlook immodesty or provocative behavior.
-He cannot approve of unmarried people kissing and hugging like lovers.
+He cannot approve immodesty or provocative behavior.
 He cannot laugh at suggestive or malicious humor.
 He cannot view as a hero or role model anyone who is dishonest, or who uses manipulation to accomplish his goals, or who reacts to trouble with childish tantrums, or who handles frustration by breaking windows.
 He cannot accept God’s name—that is, His name—being abused or cheapened.
 He cannot endorse any portrayal of life that denies Him first place.